-Additionally, for more information on cold-weather operation, refer to this Special Publication, "Fuel Specifications" section.
-Also refer to this Special Publication, "Cooling System Specifications" (Maintenance Section).
+Various starting aids are available in order to assist with cold engine starts in low temperature conditions.
+Follow the recommendations that are provided by the manufacturer of the starting aid.
+Refer to the foreword section of this Special Publication, "Aftermarket Products and Warranty".
+For additional information concerning cold-weather operation, refer to this Special Publication, "Fuel Specifications" section.
+Also refer to this Special Publication, "Cooling System Specifications" section.

-Before attempting to start the engine, make sure that the oil in the engine is fluid enough to flow.
+Before attempting to start the engine, ensure that the oil in the engine is fluid enough to flow.
 Check the oil by removing the dipstick.
 If the oil will drip from the dipstick, then the oil should be fluid enough to allow the engine to start.
 Do not use oil that has been diluted with kerosene.
-Kerosene will evaporate in the engine.
-Evaporation will cause the oil to thicken.
+Kerosene will evaporate in the engine. and cause the oil to thicken.
 Kerosene will cause swelling and softening of the silicone seals.
 Kerosene will dilute the oil additives.
-Dilution of the oil additives will reduce the oil performance, and reduce the engine protection that the additives provide.
-If your machine is equipped with a gasoline starting engine (earlier machine), make sure that the oil is fluid enough to flow.
+Dilution of the oil additives will reduce the performance, and reduce the engine protection that the additives provide.